 On our recent visit to the school we were shocked to find only two almost functional student desk in the six classrooms.
 The students sit in the dirt to attend class and we sat in the dirt while we met with some of the teachers.

 In life there are a lot of things a person can walk away from, but after seeing this we decided to commence the “Desks for Learning” project.

-We have ordered 79 hardwood student desks to be built by carpenters at the Amadi St Augustine Monastery in DRCongo.
+79 hardwood student desks were ordered and built by carpenters at the the local Amadi St Augustine Monastery in DRCongo.
 79 desks will sit 2 students per desk – this is a good start.

 When we started working with the Epi primary school in 2012 one our first long-term goals we wanted to achieve was to replace the current school classroom huts with school buildings made from brick, hardwood timber, and tin.
 At the time this goal was way beyond our resource capability, so we decided to work towards the goal by starting the 10,000 Brick project.

 We fell short of our goal of 10,000 bricks by 4,000 due to funding difficulties at the time.
 However in 2018 we re-invigorated the project by forming a local Brick Committee in the village to manage the work and we also provided new funding.
 During 2018 over 10,000 were made.
 This project has been completed.

 We now have 20,000 bricks for our future construction work.
 A small number of those will be used to build a room to store our equipment for the High Frequency radio, and the remainder will be used in the future construction of the new classrooms.

 At a meeting with RainShine in 2017 in the Epi village, the local people expressed the need for communication.
 The Epi village is located at Latitude 4.0137400 and Longitude 26.6762300.
 This location is a very remote part of DRCongo and it has no access to telecommunications.
 The absence of communication presents a number of problems, not only for RainShine to contact the village, but also in the case where there is an emergency such as an attack by a rebel group.